-BIO111 General Biology Lab is a general education science laboratory course designed to actively involve the student in the process of science.
-The student will perform experimental activities that include designing experiments, using technology, and collecting, analyzing, interpreting and presenting data.
+BIO111 General Biology Lab is a laboratory course designed to actively involve the student in the process of science.
+The student will perform experimental activities that include using technology, and collecting, analyzing, interpreting and presenting data.
 1 credit

-BIO114 Introduction to Botany Lab provides a handson and field experience to compliment the studies of Introduction to Botany.
+BIO114 Botany: Introduction to Horticulture Lab provides a hands-on and field experience to compliment the studies of Introduction to Botany.
 The emphasis will be on the identification of plants and familiarity with their growth habits, accompanied by exposure to native plants and invasive species.
 Weather permitting, educational walks and tours of native plant arboretums, greenhouses, and botanical gardens will be taken.
 1 credit